thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

   ) +
   labs(
     y = "Borough",
-    x = "Trunk diameter",
+    x = "Trunk diameter"
-    caption = str_wrap("Figure 1: Diameters of trees in New York City.
+    # caption = str_wrap("Figure 1: Diameters of trees in New York City.
 Points correspond to average diameters of each tree species in each borough.
 Horizontal lines indicate the standard deviation of tree diameters.
 Points are colored according to tree species.", width = 80)
   ) +
   facet_grid(spc_latin~.) +
   guides(fill = "none") +